RaceiQ hints and tips for the Betfred 2000 Guineas

 VERDICT

-I put up DISTANT STORM as ante-post bet at 12-1 after his win in the Tattersalls and he still gets the vote.
+Having put up DISTANT STORM as ante-post bet at 12-1 after his win in the Tattersalls, I'm not inclined to look elsewhere.
+He still gets the vote in an open renewal.

 Featured offers